 On a recent Saturday morning, Kathleen a volunteer from the Fairfax...Read More

-Healthy food delivered by friendly volunteers reduces isolation and hunger
+Healthy food delivered by friendly people reduces hunger and isolation

-We provide home-delivered groceries to support better health and increased self-sufficiency for seniors and neighbors with disabilities.
+We provide home-delivered groceries to support better health and promote independent living for low-income seniors and adults with disabilities.

 For thousands of homebound residents in San Francisco, a weekly knock on the door brings a delivery of fresh groceries and a friendly visit.
 Each bag includes a balance of nutritious foods such as fresh fruits and vegetables, low-fat dairy, lean protein, and whole grains.
 Thanks to the support of the San Francisco Department of Aging and Adult Services (DAAS), we continue to expand this program that serves as a lifeline for so many people.

-Many of our participants are unable to visit our pantries because of low mobility, but they still have the desire and ability to prepare meals at home.
-They benefit greatly from the autonomy that comes with cooking and preparing their own meals with fresh groceries delivered to their home through our program.
+Many participants are unable to visit our pantries because of mobility challenges, but they still have the desire and ability to prepare meals at home.
+They benefit greatly from the autonomy that comes with cooking and preparing their own meals with fresh groceries delivered to their home.

 We are always looking for more community partners.
 If you or your organization is interested in volunteering to bring groceries to our neighbors in need, please call the Food Bank or you can learn more here.

 We helped recruit and manage volunteers